 - Dry the turkey with paper towels before spreading the herb butter over the skin.
 Butter will not stick to wet skin.

 - Remove your turkey from the oven once it has reached 160°F (74°C).
-The temperature will continue to rise at least 5 degrees while it rests.
+While it rests, the temperature will continue to rise at least 5 degrees.

 - Let the turkey sit for 15-20 minutes before carving.
-The juices will be reabsorbed into the meat during this time, resulting in the juiciest white meat.
+The juices will be reabsorbed into the meat, producing the juiciest white meat.

 - Use leftovers in this hearty turkey orzo soup or puff pastry turkey pot pie!